-=Note→ Do not include any special depreciation on Line 1
+=Note → Do not include any special depreciation on Line 1

-- for property that you sold, traded, abandoned, or otherwise disposed of in this tax year, or - that you claimed on Gulf Opportunity Zone property acquired on or after August 28, 2005.
+- for property that you sold, traded, abandoned, or otherwise disposed of in this tax year, or - that you claimed on Gulf Opportunity Zone or Liberty Zone property.

 Line 2 - Individuals only: You may have reported "bonus depreciation" on federal Form 2106.
 That form instructs you to enter IRC Section 179 deductions and special allowances.
 Depending on the type of expenses you are claiming, you will show these amounts on Lines 4 or 31, or both.
 Illinois Form IL-4562 requires you to report only the special depreciation allowance.